 Organizations have a process to ensure software changes comply with existing standards and requirements.
 Change management refers to these processes.
 In change management processes, organizations incorporate a change management board or a process for managing the approval of deployments to specific environments.

-The requirements for assurance grows as artifacts are promoted into higher environments.
+The requirements for assurance grow as artifacts are promoted into higher environments.

 You can’t improve what you can’t measure.
 Continuous Delivery requires verification that systems are working properly and as expected.
 Verification tools offer feedback to all software delivery stakeholders and organizations should look to ensure that feedback is a shared responsibility.